 I would like to create a Tudorbethan style structure, also know as Mock Tudor or Tudor Revival, in which decorative half-timbering is used on the structure's exterior.
 How can I create this effect in my Home Designer plan?

-Creating exterior decorative timbering such as in a Mock Tudor style house is easy to create using the various tools available in Home Designer.
-Some tools that you can use to create this type of effect include the following.
+Creating exterior decorative timbering such as in a Mock Tudor style house is easy to create using the various tools and objects available in Home Designer.
+Soffits, corner boards, quoins, millwork objects, and shapes can all be placed in your plans.

 For simple vertical or horizontal timber members, consider using the Soffit tool, which can be located under Build> Cabinet> Soffit and clicking in your plan to place it.

-Angled timber members can also be created in the Home Designer Architectural and Home Designer Pro versions by using a sloped soffit.
+Angled timber members can also be created in the Home Designer Architectural and Home Designer Pro products by using a sloped soffit.

 Also, available in Home Designer Architectural and Home Designer Pro is the option to apply a molding to a soffit in its specification dialog, which allows you to further customize its appearance.

-Corner boards can be placed by selecting Build> Trim> Corner Boards and clicking on the exterior corner of the structure in either 2D floor plan view, or a 3D camera view.
+Corner boards can be placed by selecting Build> Trim> Corner Boards and clicking on the corner of a structure in any view.

 Corner boards will extend from the top plate down to the bottom of the floor platform of the floor on which it is placed.
 They will not extend to other floors, so you must add corner boards to all of the floors in a building that you want these to be placed.